-The iRocker 11′ Stand Up Paddle Board is a high quality inflatable paddle board that feels like a hardboard.
+The iRocker 11′ Stand Up Paddle Board is a high-quality inflatable paddle board that feels like a hardboard.

 One of the perks of running SUPBoardGuide.com is that I get to test a ton of different gear.
-I’ve tested a bunch of amazing boards over the last three years but a board I was particularly interested in was the iRocker.
+I’ve tested a bunch of amazing boards over the last three years, but a board I was particularly interested in was the iRocker.
 The iRocker is one of the most popular and talked about boards in the market.
 Since I live in Europe, however, I never got to check it out.
 So, when the guys at iRocker told me that they now ship to Europe as well, I wanted to scream my lungs out in excitement.
 Then, it got even better: They asked me to review the iRocker.

 Here are some quick facts:

-The iRocker is an inflatable paddle board yet it feels solid like a hardboard.
+The iRocker is an inflatable paddle board, yet it feels solid like a hardboard.
 To ensure premium quality and durability, military grade PVC is used to create the inflatable SUP.
 The board looks tough with an elegant flourish, and comes with a complete kit when you purchase it.
-The kit is composed of a dual action high pressure hand pump to inflate the SUP in a fast and easy way, an adjustable paddle made of aluminum, a repair kit, and a carry bag to make it easier for you to carry the deflated board wherever you go.
+The kit is composed of a dual action high-pressure hand pump to inflate the SUP in a fast and easy way, an adjustable paddle made of aluminum, a repair kit, and a carry bag to make it easier for you to carry the deflated board wherever you go.

 iRocker Board Review

 Inflating and deflating the board is easy.
 It comes with an ultra-efficient dual action pump.
 It’s definitely one of the better pumps on the market.
 Even though it only has one chamber, the pump is just as good as the Titan Pump by Red Paddle Co and way better than some of the cheaper pumps out there.
 The dual action system will basically allow you to pump air into your board during the push down and the pull up, meaning there is no wasted motion.
 The integrated pressure gauge starts registering pressure at approximately 7 PSI (around 120 pumps).
-Once pumping gets too hard you can remove a little screw and switch from „High Capacity“ to „High Pressure“ and continute inflating the board.
+Once pumping gets too hard, you can remove a little screw and switch from „High Capacity“ to „High Pressure“ and continue inflating the board.
 Pumping it up to the recommended 15 PSI takes about 200 pumps and took me around 5-7 minutes.
-Once the fin is attached you’re ready to get on the water.
+Once the fin is attached, you’re ready to get on the water.